Guote/front-end-challenge/README.md

 # First things to improve

 - Number one would be to get jest to work with redux in typescript and add some component tests.
 I got an extra day just for this and could not make it.
-- I don't mind having a little of logic inside components if those are small, but in HomeView I have a helper function that should really be a selector.
-I tried to set it up like that, but had a lot of problems typing `createSelector` properly and I couldn't make it work, so I finally pulled back on the decision.
-This also causes a warning in the console because I had to use an extra useState-useEffect pair that don't go that well together.

 # Some thoughts and hiccups in the way